 julia@arthurmorganschool.org

-This is Julia’s first year at AMS.
+This is Julia’s second year at AMS.
 She is from southeast Michigan.
 Before coming to AMS, she held various roles in education for students of all ages, such as writing consultant at IE University, K-12 after-school tutor, and arts and crafts teacher.
 She is pumped to work at AMS since she loves outdoor education and middle schoolers!
 You can likely find her working on her cat whispering skills, crocheting, reading philosophy, skiing, learning new languages, consuming modern art, or playing a word game. .

 Middle school memory: As a middle schooler trying to be different from everyone else, I needed a pet that my friends didn’t have.
 I chose a pet lizard, and I named him Carl.
 He loved eating live crickets and enjoying Michigan summers.
 The crickets lived in our fridge far enough away from our human food.
 This experience taught me valuable lessons about caring for another being at a young age.